-The visiting housing officer will be required to investigate whether there has been any ASB experienced at the property where the tenant is proposing to move to and, if so, they must inform their tenant so that the tenant can make a judgment on whether to proceed with the exchange based on the fullest amount of information as possible.

-6.2 Return completed Mutual Exchange Property Inspection Form to the housing assistant.
+The Housing Officer will be required to investigate whether there has been any ASB experienced at the property where the tenant is proposing to move to and, if so, they must inform their tenant so that the tenant can make a judgment on whether to proceed with the exchange based on the fullest amount of information as possible.
+6.2 The Housing Officer will return completed Mutual Exchange Property Inspection Form to the Housing Assistant.

-6.3 The housing assistant will:
+6.3 The Housing Assistant will: